Skip to content

 Content Ingestion

 Go to the Manage Content page and select the Object type that you want to ingest.
-Search AI supports ingesting Issues, Pull Requests, and Readme files from GitHub repositories.
+Search AI supports ingesting Issues, Pull Requests, Pages, Files, and Commit Messages from GitHub repositories.

 To select all the content from the selected object types, select Ingest All Content under Ingestion Filter and click Sync.